parthraj24/practice-demo/README.md

 # practice-demo
-This is my practice repository
+This is my practice repository.
+Author- Parthraj Vaghela